 - We’d had one too many burgeritos to know not to bother with this restaurant.

 - Jardín Corona Restaurant, only open in high season, that serves a grilled meat buffet specializing in ribs.

 Scenic Lighthouse and 100 foot Slide Slide at Xel-Há

 Or, you can skip it all together.
 It was not as impressive as we had hoped.
+It is not the reason that Xel-Há is the best Xcaret Water Park.
 The slide is long – 100 feet long and slow, so it’s not as thrilling as you’d hope.
 It’s just a long, wistful, leisurely ride to the bottom.

 Snorkeling at Xel-Há

 Snorkeling at Xel-Há was truly incredible.
 It was one of our favorite activities at the park.